NickCassab/Mallard/README.md

 # Mallard (Airtable for Grasshopper3D)
- Mallard is a Plug-In for Grasshopper3D that connects it to the easily editable database tool: Airtable.
+ Mallard is a Plug-In for Grasshopper3D that connects it to the easily editable database tool: Airtable (https://airtable.com/).
 It's based on the CSharp fork of the Airtable API by ngonicholas, please visit his page for more information https://github.com/ngocnicholas/airtable.net

 # How to Download Plugin: